Key Takeaways

 Wait, what?

 I know.
 It’s tempting after all of your hard work and endless hours to release your masterpiece.
 And you should, but not just because it’s fully done and ready.
+No, you need to hit the timing just right.

 So, do not launch on Black Friday, holidays, or other big shopping days or periods.
 Check the calendar and your historical data and launch your website when you have the least to lose if everything fails.

 You’ll give yourself time to troubleshoot bugs or dysfunctions without putting your business on the line.

-Lastly, Google recommends to launch small parts of your new website to test the effect of changes in traffic, conversions, and indexing before you do a full launch.
+Lastly, Google recommends launching small parts of your new website to test the effect of changes on traffic, conversions, and indexing before you do a full launch.

 You have probably tested, tested, and tested for bugs, errors, dead ends, and everything you could consider by now as you have launched your website.
-But to prevent rank losses you need to put all of your energy and resources into monitoring for any changes that could decrease your rankings.
+But to prevent rank losses, you need to put all of your energy and resources into monitoring for any changes that could decrease your rankings.

 There is a list of things to monitor, test, and analyze closely.
 Let’s dig into them below.

-• Check and test your top content and be sure that those pages work, are optimized, and are connected through internal links.
+- Check and test your top content and be sure that those pages work, are optimized, and are connected through internal links.

-• Compare the page load speed with the audit you made before launch.
+- Compare the page load speed with the audit you made before launch.
 There are multiple tools to do that.
 One is to check the load speed in Morningscore.

 Submit sitemap to search engines